Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

   # list is now ["Megan Smith", "Annie Easley", "Margaret Hamilton"]
   ```

-3. On paper, create an array which will store the names of people that inspire you.
+3. On paper, create an array which stores the names of people that inspire you.
 Then write down two different ways you can access the second-to-last name in your array?

 4. On paper, create an array which stores the numbers 1 – 15.
 Then write down two different ways of accessing the middle number?